 - Has completed at least two years of full-time study at such an institution

-- Work experience of any duration is insufficient to have the TOEFL/IELTS requirement waived, since the determining factor is where the applicant was educated.
+Work experience of any duration is insufficient to have the TOEFL/IELTS requirement waived since the determining factor is where the applicant was educated.
+Instruction in English is insufficient to have the TOEFL/IELTS requirement waived, unless that school is in one of the native English-speaking countries noted as exceptions above.